ACCIS Leadership Team

 St. Mary's School, Medford, OR

-Lesley Klecan joined the ACCIS leadership team in July 2022 as the Summer Institute Chair after co-chairing SI for two years.
+Lesley Klecan joined the ACCIS leadership team in July 2022 as the Annual Conference (formerly Summer Institute) Chair after co-chairing for two years.
 She is the Director of College Counseling and Head of Academics at St. Mary’s School in Southern Oregon.
 Lesley was a member of the Counselor Advisory Board for the University of Oregon, an Executive Board member for PNACAC, and the Chair of the Inter-Association Committee.
 She’s presented at state, regional, and national conferences as well as volunteering her time with local community-based organizations.

 Board Committees: